Secure Go API Application with ZITADEL

 Set up application and obtain keys

-Before we begin developing our API, we need to perform a few configuration steps in the ZITADEL Console.
+Before we begin developing our API, we need to perform a few setup steps in the ZITADEL Console.
 You'll need to provide some information about your app.
 We recommend creating a new app to start from scratch.

 Select a project from the dropdown and select Other as framework, then continue.